Aleksey-Dr/goit-markup-hw-03-old/README.md

 14. Fixed the value property .header-page class:
 15. /Flex 7/ Added a .hang-list class.
 Added the value property .hang-list class:
     display: flex;
-16. Added a .hang-list .item:not(:last-child) pseudo class.
-Added the value property .hang-list .item:not(:last-child) pseudo class:
+16. Added a .hang-list .item:not(:last-child) pseudo-class.
+Added the value property .hang-list .item:not(:last-child) pseudo-class:
     margin-right: 30px;
 17. Added .item class to <li> into "Hang" section.
 18. /Flex 8/ Added a .we-doing .list selector.
 Added the value property to .we-doing .list selector: